metaplex-foundation/developer-hub/src/pages/candy-machine/index.md

 ---
 title: Overview
-pageTitle: Candy Machine - Overview
+metaTitle: Candy Machine - Overview
-description: "Provides a high-level overview of Candy Machines."
+description: Provides a high-level overview of Candy Machines.
 ---

 The Metaplex Protocol **Candy Machine** is the leading minting and distribution program for fair NFT collection launches on Solana.
+Much like its name suggests, you can think of a Candy Machine as a temporary structure which is first loaded by creators and then unloaded by buyers.
 It allows creators to bring their digital assets on-chain in a secure and customisable way. {% .lead %}

+The name refers to the vending machines that dispense candy for coins via a mechanical crank.
+In this case the candy are NFTs and the payment is SOL or a SPL token.

+{% figure src="/assets/candy-machine/candy-machine-photo.png" alt="An AI-generated photo of a typical candy machine" caption="A typical candy machine" /%}

 {% quick-links %}
 {% quick-link title="Creator Studio" icon="Star" href="/" description="Don't want to code?
 Launch your next drop by pressing buttons!" /%}